Tiktok Bookmarks

 To solve this, I implemented a drag-to-scroll feature that lets users swipe left and right through the tab icons.
 I chose this solution because TikTok already has horizontal scrolling in several areas of the app, it maintains the familiar layout, saves space and allows TikTok to implement future features without running into the same space constraints.
 It can reside my bookmarks button without overwhelming the interface.

-Lastly, I added a search bar in this section.
-Users can type keywords to find specific content without scrolling
+Lastly, I made the look of the section easy to navigate with dated months that can help users find a video they've watched during that time.
+Also, I added a search bar in this section.
+Users can type keywords to find specific content without scrolling.

 Usability